IJSComplexMatter/cddm/doc/autoapi/cddm/viewer/index.rst

    A matplotlib-based video viewer.

    :param video: A list of a tuple of 2D arrays or a generator of a tuple of 2D arrays.
-                 If an iterator is provided, you must set 'n' as well.
+                 If an iterator is provided, you must set 'count' as well.
    :type video: list-like, iterator
    :param count: Length of the video.
 When this is set it displays only first 'count' frames of the video.
    :type count: int